About this program

 Track 1: A POST certified program designed for students who wish to become eligible to be licensed as police officers in the state of Minnesota, preparing them to take the POST exam at the end of their studies.

-Track 2: Part of the Transfer Pathways Program, designed for students who have already earned an associate’s degree in law enforcement, and wish to complete their bachelor’s degree and become license eligible.
+Track 2: Transfer pathway for “licensed eligible” students, part of the Transfer Pathways program, designed for students who have already earned an associate’s degree in law enforcement, and wish to complete their Bachelor’s degree.

 Track 3: Known as the Law Enforcement Major Completion Program (LEMCP).
 Designed for Minnesota licensed police officers who wish to complete their bachelor’s degree through online or on-campus course offerings.